HuddleHouse/progblog.io/source/_posts/2016-12-27-Angular-2-Firebase-Tutorial-Part-2-Adding-Authentication.md

 date: 2016-12-27 17:23:52
 ---
 ## Introduction
-This tutorial is **part 2** of a 3 part series.
-If you would like to see **part 1** you can go to it [here](https://progblog.io/Angular-2-Tutorial-Part-1-Create-a-Firebase-3-CRUD-app-with-Angular-CLI/).
+This tutorial is **part 2** of a 4 part series.
+If you would like to see **part 1** you can go to it [here](https://progblog.io/Angular-2-Firebase-Tutorial-Part-1-Create-a-Firebase-3-CRUD-app-with-Angular-CLI/).

 The finished chat app that we are building can be viewed [**here**](https://fir-crud-93710.firebaseapp.com/).
 The code for all 3 parts is on my [Github](https://github.com/HuddleHouse/firebase-crud), each part of this tutorial is a new branch on that repository.

 ### Sections

-[**Part 1:**](https://progblog.io/Angular-2-Tutorial-Part-1-Create-a-Firebase-3-CRUD-app-with-Angular-CLI/) Installing necessary components.
+[**Part 1:**](https://progblog.io/Angular-2-Firebase-Tutorial-Part-1-Create-a-Firebase-3-CRUD-app-with-Angular-CLI/) Installing necessary components.
 Generating a blank app through Angular CLI.
 Add Bootstrap for styling.
 Create Firebase account.
 Install and setup Firebase through NPM.

 The code for **part 1** can be found [here](https://github.com/HuddleHouse/firebase-crud/tree/firebase-crud-part-1).

-[**Part 2:**](https://progblog.io/Angular-2-Tutorial-Part-2-Create-a-Firebase-3-CRUD-app-with-Angular-CLI/) Add user login through their Google account.
+[**Part 2:**](https://progblog.io/Angular-2-Firebase-Tutorial-Part-2-Adding-Authentication/) Add user login through their Google account.
 Create the Login Page and Home Page Components.
 Add asynchronous monitoring of the logged in status.
 Redirect to the Home Page when logged in and to the Login Page when the user logs out.

 The code for **part 2** can be found [here](https://github.com/HuddleHouse/firebase-crud/tree/firebase-crud-part-2).

-**Part 3:** **COMING SOON** We will build a simple chat app that stores messages in a Firebase Realtime Database.
+[**Part 3:**](https://progblog.io/Angular-2-Firebase-Tutorial-Part-3-Adding-the-Realtime-Database/) We will add a simple chat app that stores messages into a Firebase Realtime Database.

 The code for **part 3** can be found [here](https://github.com/HuddleHouse/firebase-crud/tree/firebase-crud-part-3).

+**Part 4:** COMING SOON Adding the ability for a user to edit or delete any messages that they have sent.

 ### Getting Started